Growing Mushrooms at Home Using Agar Plates: A Complete Guide

 15. Frequently Asked Questions (FAQs)

-Q: How long can I store agar plates in the fridge?
+• How long do agar plates last in storage?

 16. Key Takeaways